Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   </li>
   <li>
     "_idv" - the unique identifier of this view-session.
-This should be set to the sha256 hash of the 8 digits random (ideally crypto safe) value and timestamp in ms concatenation.
+This should be set to the sha256 hash of the 10 digits random (ideally crypto safe) value, "_" and timestamp in ms concatination.
   </li>
 </ul>
 <p>